1912 Colorado gubernatorial election: Aftermath

 Elias M. Ammons was sworn in as the 19th Governor of Colorado in Denver on January 14, 1913.
-In the 1912 Colorado House of Representatives and Colorado Senate elections the Democrats won a 48-17 and 24-11 majority in the 19th General Assembly, respectively.
-The Colorado State Government was therefore dominated by Democrats during Ammons' term from 1913-1915.
+In the 1912 Colorado House of Representatives and Colorado Senate elections the Democrats won a 48-17 and 24–11 majority in the 19th General Assembly, respectively.
+The Colorado State Government was therefore dominated by Democrats during Ammons' term from 1913 to 1915.

 Ammons and the Democrats' legislative proposals would be overshadowed by the Colorado Coalfield War, which climaxed in the 1914 Ludlow Massacre.
 Ammons was the commander-in-chief of the Colorado National Guard, that caused the massacre by attacking the tent city called Ludlow Colony.
 The strike caused between 69 and 199 deaths.
 After the massacre, Governor Ammons was torn between the interests of the striking miners, which had political support by some Democrats like State Senator Helen Ring Robinson, and the mine owners under the leadership of John D. Rockefeller Jr. and decided to request the deployment of federal troops to calm the violent clashes.
 After massive criticism and nationwide outrage, Ammons decided to not run for reelection in the 1914 Colorado gubernatorial election and subsequently retired from public life.